 Stitches Used: Outline Stitch for continuous lines; Back Stitch for letters; Satin Stitch for fills; French Knots for dots.
 If you are unfamiliar with the stitches used--take a look at the stitch guide on my website here...you can print it out for reference.
 For the serrated edges on the leaves I find the V-Stitch (also called a Zigzag Stitch), is quick and effective.
 You will vary the stitch length for leaves, but it is the same principle.

-Next, moving on to the block for Idaho, I got a surprise--and not a good one.
+Next, moving on to the block for Idaho, I got another surprise--and not a good one.
 As I began to research the State Flower Syringa, I found something amiss and alarming.

 To borrow a line from 'Miss Clavel', "Something is not right!"
 And it wasn't.
 So, now I'm in the process of redoing that block.
 I'll explain it all later, once everything is sorted out.
 We are working out the bugs as we go along it seems. :o)